 Understanding Pain After Exercise

-One of the most characteristic features of varicocele-related discomfort is its timing.
-Many men tell me they feel fine during their workout, only to notice symptoms appearing and building in the hours afterwards.
-Understanding why this happens can help you manage your symptoms more effectively and recognise what's normal versus what might warrant concern.
+One of the most typical features of varicocele discomfort is its timing.
+Many people tell me they feel fine during their workout.
+Then they notice symptoms building in the hours afterwards.
+Understanding why this happens can help you manage symptoms more effectively.
+It can also help you recognise what is normal versus what might need attention.

 Typical Symptom Progression